-Second, in the first example is not mentioned the hour and the place.
-Also, on the second example I’m also stating for how long I’m thinking the meeting will last.
+Second, in the first example are not mentioned the hour and the place.
+Also, in the second example, I’m also stating how long I’m thinking the meeting will last.

 When you’re as specific as possible, the most important thing that’s happening is this: you make sure that both you and the person you’re speaking with are on the same track.
 The more details you provide with your request, the more you’ll help the other person to understand your request.